kodecocodes/i9t/app-thinning/app-thinning.markdown

 ## Where to Go From Here?

 Congratulations, you've learned the in and outs of App Thinning!
-Remember that the same cellular limits apply for ODR resources so there are limits on the resource size you can download.
+Remember that the same cellular limits apply for ODR resources, so there are limits on the resource size you can download.

 Two new cool methods added to **NSBundle** are:
 **setPreservationPriority(_priority: Double, forTags _: Set<String>)**